The Four 8th – Note Rhythm Permutations On 1 Beat

 Practice each of the four 1-beat (2 arm motion) options individually, then start stringing them together into 4-beat measures.

-Here’s some more rhythms.
+Here are some more rhythms.
 Each bar is 1 reading exercise.

 You can download them here: